Raph-09/Coronavirus-Data-Analysis/README.md

 # DATA VISUALIZATION

-1)Use Region as slicer to filter the data
+1) Use Region as slicer to filter the data

-2)Proportion of covid patients that are dead and those that are still alive
+2) The proportion of covid patients that are dead and those that are still alive

-3)Total cases by Region
+3) Total cases by Region

 4)Top 5 Regions with covid patients still living